-Control against dumping and anti-dumping: anti dumping is designed to al ow countries to take action against dumped imports that cause or threaten to cause material injury to the domestic industry.
+Control against dumping and anti-dumping: anti dumping is designed to allow countries to take action against dumped imports that cause or threaten to cause material injury to the domestic industry.
 Goods are said to be dumped when they are sold for export at less than their normal value.

-The agreement on safeguards permits importing countries to restrict imports of a product for a temporary period by either increasing tariffs or imposing quantitative restrictions.
-Such safeguard actions can be resorted to only when it has been established through properly conducted investments that a sudden increase in imports.
-(Both absolute and relative to domestic production).
+The agreement on safeguards permits importing countries to restrict imports of a product for a temporary either period by increasing imposing quantitative restrictions.
+Such safeguard actions tariffs or resorted to only can be when it has been established Through properly conducted investments that sudden a increase imports.
+Both absolute and relative to domestic production). in

-3.4.8 The General Agreement on Tariff and Trade (GATT)
+1.4.8 The General Agreement on Tariff and Trade (GATT)

-A treaty created fol owing the conclusion of World War II.
-The general agreement on tariffs and trade (GATT) was implemented to further regulate world trade to aide in the economic recovery fol owing the War.
-GATT's main objective was to reduce the barriers of international trade through the reduction of tariffs, quotas and subsidies.
-GATT was formed in 1947 and signed into international law on January 1, 1948, GATT remained one of the focal features of international trade agreements until it was replaced by the creation of the World Trade Organization on January 1, 1995.
-The foundation of GATT was laid by the proposal of the international trade Organization in 1945; however the ITO was never completed.
+A treaty created following the conclusion of World War II.
+The general agreement on tariffs and trade (GATT) was implemented to further regulate world trade to aide in the economic recovery following the War.
+GATT's main objective was to reduce The barriers of international trade through the reduction of tariffs, quotas and subsidies.
+GATT was formed in 1947 and signed Remained into international law on January 1, 1948, GATT one of the focal features of international Trade agreements until It Was the creation of replaced by the World Trade Organization On January 1995.
+The foundation of GATT was laid by 1. the proposal of the international trade Organization in 1945; however the ITO was never completed.

 National Treatment is a concept of international law that declares if a state provides certain right and privileges to its own citizens; it also should provide equivalent rights and privileges to foreigners.